 (iii) Frequency and df/dt data for at least one generator-interconnected bus measurement.

-6.1.3.4 Data Retention and Data Reporting Requirements
+6.1.3.1.4 Dynamic Disturbance Recording Data Retention and Data Reporting Requirements

-(1) The minimum recorded electrical quantities shall be retained per the following guidelines:
+(1) A Market Participant required to have and maintain data regarding electrical quantities shall maintain and retain that data, at a minimum, for:

-(a) Rolling ten calendar day window for all data stored locally and not transmitted to an ERCOT phasor data concentrator;
+(a) A rolling ten calendar day period for all data;

-(b) Minimum three year data retention by the Generation Resource owner for event data utilized for model validation in accordance with NERC Reliability Standards; and
+(b) At least three years for event data used for model validation in accordance with NERC Reliability Standards; and

-(c) Minimum three year data retention by the Generation Resource owner or Transmission Facility owner for event data provided to ERCOT, the NERC Regional Entity, or NERC via written request that is recorded in the context of an ERCOT-, NERC Regional Entity-, or NERC-initiated disturbance analysis or event review.
+(c) At least three years for event data provided to ERCOT, the NERC Regional Entity, or NERC via written request recorded in the context of an ERCOT-, NERC Regional Entity-, or NERC-initiated event analysis or review.

-(2) Each Transmission Facility owner and Generation Resource owner shall provide, upon request, dynamic disturbance recording data for the buses or Transmission Elements identified in these requirements to the requesting entity, in accordance with the following:
+(2) Each affected Market Participant shall provide to ERCOT, upon request, dynamic disturbance recording data as follows:

-(a) Data will be retrievable for the period of ten calendar days, inclusive of the day the data was recorded;
+(a) Data must be retrievable for ten calendar days, including the day the data was recorded;

-(b) Data subject to item (2)(a) above will be provided within 30 calendar days of a request unless an extension is granted by the requestor;
+(b) Data subject to paragraph (2)(a) above within seven calendar days of a request unless the requestor grants an extension;

-(c) Dynamic disturbance recording data will be provided in electronic files that are formatted in conformance with IEEE C37.111, revision C37.111-1999 or later;
+(c) Dynamic disturbance recording data in electronic files formatted in conformance with IEEE C37.111, revision C37.111-1999 or later;

-(d) Data files will be named in conformance with IEEE C37.232, revision C37.232-2011 or later.
+(d) Data files named in conformance with IEEE C37.232, revision C37.232-2011 or later.

+6.1.3.2 Phasor Measurement Unit Requirements

+(1) Phasor measurement unit equipment includes all dynamic disturbance recording equipment with phasor measurement recording capability meeting the requirements in Sections 6.1.3.2.1, Recording Requirements, and 6.1.3.2.3, Data Recording and Redundancy Requirements.

+(2) Phasor measurement unit equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (+/-1 microsecond) timing accuracy and performance.

+6.1.3.2.1 Phasor Measurement Unit Recording Requirements

+(1) Recorded electrical quantities shall have continuous recording and shall:

+(a) Be compliant with IEEE C37.118.1-2011 or later, IEEE Standard for Synchrophasor format;

+(b) Have a minimum output recording rate of 30 samples per second;

+(c) Have a minimum input sampling rate of 960 samples per second; and

+(d) Stored locally in accordance with the requirements in Section 6.1.3.2.4, Data Retention and Data Reporting Requirements.

+6.1.3.2.2 Phasor Measurement Unit Location Requirements

+(1) Facility owner(s) shall install phasor measurement unit equipment at the following locations:

+(a) Flexible AC transmission system devices configured to actively control steady-state voltage or power transfer capability operated at or above 100 kV and energized after July 1, 2015;

+(b) A Transmission Facility deemed necessary for each published generic transmission constraint within three calendar years of receiving written notice from ERCOT;

+(c) New Generation Resources or ESRs over 20 MVA, connected to a Transmission Facility at or above 60 kV, aggregated at a single site placed into service after January 1, 2017;

+(d) Existing Generation Resource or ESRs over 20 MVA, connected to a Transmission Facility at or above 60 kV, aggregated at a single site following any modification described in paragraph (1)(c) of Planning Guide Section 5.2.1, Applicability, with the modification’s Initial Synchronization after January 1, 2022;